Entertainment & Arts

 Over the past two months new information about the greater Star Trek franchise have hit fans at warp speed.
-Between the announcement of a new series featuring Patrick Stewart and the contractual standstill between Paramount, Christopher Pine and Chris Hemsworth – there has been no lack of blockbluster headlines.
+Between the announcement of a new series featuring Patrick Stewart and the contractual standstill leading perhaps to the fourth film in the Kelvin timeline’s demise – there has been no lack of blockbluster headlines.
 However, the project which will shortly eclipse all the rest is the upcoming sophomore season of Star Trek: Discovery with viewers paying particular attention to where the showrunners wish to take the series.
 Not to be left out, the following are ten guidelines – directives as it were – to ensure Star Trek: Discovery season 2 will not fall on its face.
 We begin with the introduction of a new-familiar face: Mr. Spock.

-1. A Tale of Two Spock’s: The Delicate Introduction of Ethan Peck in Star Trek: Discovery Season 2
+1. A Tale of Two Spock’s: The Delicate Introduction of Ethan Peck in Discovery Season 2

 I fully concede the pragmatic reality of the entertainment industry, and that Zachery Quinto was very unlikely to assume the role of the prime universe Spock in Star Trek: Discovery season 2 – but I cannot help stopping and thinking, “What the crap?”